openedx/edx-platform/userdocs/source/set_content_releasedates.rst

 Unit
 ****

 Individual units inherit the release date of the subsection they are in, but have an additional **Visibility** setting that can be set to **Public** or **Private**.
 Private units are never visible to students.

-**Note: You can modify private units directly.
-To modify a unit that is marked as Public, you must create a draft.
-For more information, see :ref:`Modify Published Content<Create-Section-Subsection>` *TBD Insert LINK***
+*Note: You can modify private units directly.
+To modify a unit that is marked Public you must create a draft.*

+For more information, see :doc:`modify_published_content` .